selinachu/DUCC-cTAKES-AWS/README.md

 From ${CTAKES_HOME}/desc/

-Changed all descriptor files that has a <multipleDeploymentAllowed> tag from “false” to “true”.
+Changed descriptor files that has a "multipleDeploymentAllowed" tag from “false” to “true”.

-One way is to: perform a search under {CTAKES_HOME}/desc/ for all descriptor files with “<multipleDeploymentAllowed>false”  and changed them to “true".
+One way is to: perform a search under ${CTAKES_HOME}/desc/ for all descriptor files with "multipleDeploymentAllowed" which are false and modify them.

 Replace the ${CTAKES_HOME}/desc/ctakes-core/desc/collection_reader/FilesInDirectoryCollectionReader.xml in this github repository